Skyshader77/Lacryma-Hydra/chapter17-5.typ

 She advanced slowly, pulverizing any Men of the Crucible who had not soiled themselves.
 It smelled of blood and defecation.
 This was a chance to rectify the humiliation they had put her and Baba through eight years ago.

 "Do something!" screamed Boniface to the Giant.
-To her surprise, Alexander grabbed the Cardinal by the collar and sent him towards Nix's wheel of carnage.
+To her surprise, Sixtus grabbed the Cardinal by the collar and sent him towards Nix's wheel of carnage.

-"Finish what you have started," simply said Alexander.
+"Finish what you have started," simply said Sixtus.

 She did not bother reflecting on the significance of that action.
 Her blades cut through Boniface's flesh.
 The Man in White was no more.